DarkLuk42/chipdb-webpage/README.md

 # ChipDB-Webpage

+*This project is currently UNDER CONSTRUCTION, if you want to contribute feel free to contact me.*

 This from the functionality nearly the same as the original [www.msarnoff.org/chipdb](http://www.msarnoff.org/chipdb/).
 But the difference is that this project is a single HTML-page, so you could easily include just a download the .html file and use the complete database offline.